Entry-Level Master's Program

 ( NOTE: Be sure to read over all the links related to the Entry-Level Master's (ELM) program to make sure you have all the required information before applying to our program.
 The group advising video is meant to be in addition to the information presented on our website; it is not meant as an alternative.)

 The Entry-Level Master's program curriculum is designed for students who have earned a baccalaureate degree in a discipline other than occupational therapy.
 It enables the student to obtain the education and degrees necessary to be eligible to practice as an occupational therapist.
 Once the Master of Science degree in occupational therapy is completed, the student is eligible to sit for the national certification examination.
 Successful completion of the examination qualifies the candidate to apply for national certification and state licensure.

-We accept applications once per year on October 1st.
-The deadline for submitting applications and application materials is on February 1st of each year though we recommend submitting the application as soon as possible as we admit on a rolling basis and can therefore fill the class before February 1st.
+We accept applications once per year beginning on October 1st.
+The deadline for submitting applications and application materials is on February 1st of each year.
+However, we recommend submitting the application as soon as possible as we admit on a rolling basis and can therefore fill the class before February 1st.
 We do not accept applications for the Spring semester.
 We only admit students for Fall admission.